noon92/luckfox/README.md

 2. [An image preconfigured with the TC2-BBS for comms over UART4.](https://drive.google.com/file/d/1YSlR-At4rCv29A_f9hgME6Z_D2mZ1WO3/view?usp=drive_link)
 3. [An image preconfigured with the TC2-BBS for comms over USB.](https://drive.google.com/file/d/1iXApWAXAhl-iirATAJVD0Ilr2K8OdY3i/view?usp=sharing) This assumes the USB device is recognized as /dev/ttyACM0.

+Login for the "fresh" image is root:root or pico:luckfox.
+Login for the configured BBS images is bbs:mesh.

-NOTE: The preconfigured images will reboot every 24 hours, and restart the BBS every other hour.
-In theory, this should happen at 6am UTC, but the luckfox does not have an RTC, so it's hard to say when it'll happen.
-The luckfox will try to get network time on boot.
-Default timezone is UTC.
+The preconfigured images will reboot every 24 hours, and restart the BBS every other hour.
+In theory, this should happen at 6am UTC (because both the US and .
+Time is set on boot with the following logic:
+1. If the system recognizes an RTC module connected via i2c, it will use that.
+2. If no RTC module is recognized, time will be set to midnight 24/1/1.
+3. If network is available, time will be retrieved from google and system time (and RTC time if present) will be set from that.

 ## Installation
 1. Uncompress the 7z file - will require ~29gb of space.
 In windows, use [7-zip](https://www.7-zip.org/).